 - A breach of this duty.
 This is the moment that the motorist's negligence caused the accident to occur;

 - The damages.
-These are the financial losses experienced by the victim as the direct result of the accident; and
+These are the financial losses experienced by the victim as a direct result of the accident; and

 - Proving the monetary value of the damages.
-As a victim, this means working with your lawyer to demonstrate your need for a specific amount of monetary compensation with the evidence you provide.
+As a victim, this means working with your lawyer to demonstrate your need for specific financial compensation with the evidence you provide.

-In California, it is possible for a victim to recover damages even if he or she was partially at fault for the accident.
+In California, a victim can recover damages even if he or she is partially at fault for the accident.
 This is known as pure comparative negligence.
-There is no limit to recovering damages in a case like this – even if you are deemed to be 90 percent at fault for your accident, you can still recover a portion of the compensation that is deemed to be appropriate for your damages.Why You Should Work with an Experienced Pedestrian Injury Attorney to Pursue your Accident Claim
+There is no limit to recovering damages in a case like this – even if you are deemed 90 percent at fault for your accident, you can still recover a portion of the compensation considered appropriate for your damages.Vallejo Pedestrian Accident FAQ

-If you or someone you love has suffered an injury due to the negligence of someone else, please contact me at (707) 564-1900 for free and friendly advice.
-If you are outside the Vallejo area, you can call us free of toll at (800) 404-5400.
+If you or someone you love has suffered an injury due to negligence, call our experienced Vallejo pedestrian accident attorneys at (707) 564-1900 or (800) 404-5400 for free and friendly advice.
+See our past verdicts/settlements.